Pace · Guide

 10K Pace Chart

-Use a 10K pace chart to compare goal times, mile pace, kilometer pace, and even split targets.
+Use a 10K pace chart to compare goal times, mile pace, kilometer pace, and even split targets for workouts and race-day planning.

 How 10K Pace Works